-Annual meeting of shareholders held on November 30, 2023
+Annual meeting of shareholders held on December 27, 2024

-The Fund called an annual meeting of shareholders on November 30, 2023 to vote on the following matters:
+The Fund called an annual meeting of shareholders on December 27, 2024 to vote on the following matters:

-(1) To elect seven Trustees to serve until the Fund's Annual Meeting of Shareholders in 2024 and until their successors have been duly elected and qualified;

-(2) To convert the Fund to an open-end investment company; and

-(3) To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- (1) To elect seven Trustees to serve until the Fund's Annual Meeting of Shareholders in 2024 and until their successors have been duly elected and qualified; - (2) To convert the Fund to an open-end investment company; and - (3) To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.

 The presence, in person or by proxy, of shareholders owning at least thirty percent (30%) of the shares entitled to vote on September 26, 2023 shall constitute a quorum for the transaction of business.
-On December 1, 2023, the Fund announced that the annual meeting convened on November 30, 2023, was adjourned and was to reconvene on December 11, 2023.
-The Fund was unable to reach a quorum at such meeting, and as a result no business was conducted.
+On December 27, 2024, the Fund announced that the annual meeting convened on December 27, 2024, was adjourned and was to reconvene on January 3, 2025.
+The Fund was able to reach a quorum at such meeting, and the results are as follows: